-Down below and nestled in the valley is the Adventure Park Tarzan where you can climb, jump, bounce and roll via all manner of adrenalin attractions like zorb balls and catapults.
+Down in the valley is the Adventure Park Tarzan, where you can climb, jump, bounce, and roll via all manner of adrenalin attractions like zorb balls and catapults.
 You might be tempted to take the toboggan down there and only get the ski lift back up from the town centre.
-It’s an added adventure fun either side of the park itself.
+It’s an added adventure, almost hidden inside the park.

 Ride the Olympic Bobsleigh Track

 You can also ride Latvia’s Bobsleigh track and garner some speeds up to 80 km/h on this Olympic track with 16 turns, affectionately known as “Fast Bob” (you can take a slower version of the ride too).
 Before the Sochi Russian Olympic tracks, the 1986 Sigulda track was the only track in Eastern Europe.